What is an Autism Center of Excellence (COE)?

 COE status and training is focused on making Autism Spectrum Disorder (ASD) diagnosis.

-How to Become a COE
+How to Become an Autism COE

-• Complete the COE Certification training
+• Complete the autism COE Certification training

 • Return the attestation form to HCA and request to be listed as a COE